CHARLOTTE MASON COLLEGE CAMPUS

 On Campus Classes at CMC deliver an education highly responsive to individual needs.
 Pupils receive more immediate and tailored feedback on their progress.

 We consider the size of CMC classes intrinsic to who we are and to our vision, and to our capacity to maintain an alternative learning culture.
-Class sizes in the Infants (Grades P-2) will not exceed 12.
-Junior (Grades 3-6) and Middle School (Grades 7-9) do not exceed 16 pupils per class.
-In the Senior School (Grades 10-12) classes do not exceed 18 pupils.
+Wherever possible, we aim to limit class sizes to 18 students.

 In the On Campus classes, our relatively small size as a whole and our small numbers in each class, mean every individual is noticed, every child belongs.
 No child is labelled or lost in the crowd.
 It is our hope that future reports will likely say….
 ‘Relationships are strong, respectful and trusting…teachers know their pupils exceptionally well.’